FAQ List

 Why does Prince William Water set rates for three years at a time?

-No, Prince William Water does not receive tax dollars from Prince William County and relies on service fees.
+No, Prince William Water does not receive any tax dollars from Prince William County Government.
+Prince William Water is funded solely by User Rates and Fees and Developer Rates and Fees.

 How does Prince William Water set rates?